Hypoplastic left heart syndrome

-- Ductus arteriosus (a small blood vesel that connects the aorta to the pulmonary artery)
+- Ductus arteriosus (a small blood vessel that connects the aorta to the pulmonary artery)

 Both of these connections normally close on their own a few days after birth.

-In babies with hypoplastic left heart syndrome, blood from the right side of the heart travels through the ductus arteriosus.
+In babies with hypoplastic left heart syndrome, blood leaving the right side of the heart through the pulmonary artery travels through the ductus arteriosus to the aorta.
 This is the only way for blood to get to the body.
-If the ductus arteriosus is allowed to close in a baby with hypoplastic left heart syndrome, the patient may quickly die because no blood will be pumped to the body.
+If the ductus arteriosus is allowed to close in a baby with hypoplastic left heart syndrome, the baby may quickly die because no blood will be pumped to the body.
 Babies with known hypoplastic left heart syndrome are usually started on a medicine to keep the ductus arteriosus open.

 Because there is little or no flow out of the left heart, blood returning to the heart from the lungs needs to pass through the foramen ovale or an atrial septal defect (a hole connecting the collecting chambers on the left and right sides of the heart) back to the right side of the heart.
 If there is no foramen ovale, or if it is too small, the baby could die.
 Patients with this problem have the hole between their atria opened, either with surgery or using a thin, flexible tube (heart catheterization).